icl-utk-edu/papi/src/components/cuda/README.md

 libcupti.so
 ```

-For the Perfworks API, the dynamic library `libnvperf_host.so` must also be found.
+For the PerfWorks Metrics API, the dynamic library `libnvperf_host.so` must also be found.

 If those libraries cannot be found or some of those are stub libraries in the
 standard `PAPI_CUDA_ROOT` subdirectories, you must add the correct paths,